Can I Cook It

 Anchor with Bowls and Dips

 Place small bowls or ramekins at different points across the table.
-Fill them with dips (hummus, tzatziki, olive tapenade), spreads (fig jam, honey, mustard), and loose items like nuts or olives.
-These act as visual anchors and prevent everything from rolling around.
+Fill them with dips, spreads, and loose items like nuts or olives.

 3